planck-repl/planck/site/src/performance.md

 Furthermore, if you have caching enabled (the `-K` option above), then code is cached with the optimization level specified.
 If you later run Planck with a different optimization level, cached code will be invalided and re-compiled at the new optimization level.

 While enabling caching is not required, using optimizations and caching together makes sense, given that Closure optimization can take a bit of time to apply.

+#### Foreign Libs

+If optimizations is set to `simple`, Planck will use `:file-min` in preference to `:file` when loading foreign lib dependencies.
+(See the Dependencies section of this guide for more information on loading foreign lib dependencies.)

 ### Removing Asserts